Two people walking in front of a green sign that says cultivating curiosity

 • Prizes for each contest are £3000 - 1st, £2000 - 2nd and £1000 - 3rd and are intended for supporting science-related activities in the winning schools.

-• Shortlisted teams will be offered the opportunity for online mentoring session with an academic.
+• Prize-winning teams will be offered the opportunity for online mentoring session with an academic.

 • Prize-winners may be invited to submit blogs on their submissions.

-• All team members will receive certificates of participation.
+• All team members will receive personal certificates of participation.

 The five contests are:

-• The Lung Prize.
-Submissions can focus on any aspect of the prevention or treatment of respiratory disease.
-This prize is supported by the National Heart and Lung Institute and the Respiratory Theme of the Imperial NIHR Biomedical Research Centre.
+The Lung Prize – Submissions could focus on any aspect of novel prevention or treatment of respiratory disease or on a non-pharmaceutical approach to improving the quality of life and well-being of people with chronic lung disease.
+The submission should also consider how to assess the effectiveness of such interventions.
+This prize is funded by the National Heart and Lung Institute and the Respiratory Theme of the Imperial NIHR Biomedical Research Centre.

 Instructions: